Introduction

 Notes

-A note is a plain text file that is attached to some path inside its
+A note is a plain text file that is attached to some object inside the

 resolves the associated externally-stored note.
 The storage is abstracted away;